StevenBtw/solvOR/docs/algorithms/metaheuristics/tabu.md

 # tabu_search

+[Tabu search](https://en.wikipedia.org/wiki/Tabu_search).
 Greedy local search with memory.
 Always picks the best neighbor, but maintains a "tabu list" of recent moves to prevent cycling.
 More deterministic than annealing, easier to debug.

 ## Signature